ShasRanasinghe/Network-Simulator/README.md

 4) Type the following into the command propmt to begin executing the program: **java -jar milestone2.jar**

-5) For any further help with the program, refer to 'Help'->'README' in the GUI.
+5) For any further help with the program, refer to 'Help'->'User Manual' in the GUI.

 ###Notes